AdrianGundersen/Physics_projects/Project5/README.md

-# Project 5 - The Time-Dependent Schrödinger Equation in 2D & The Double Slit Experiment
+# The Time-Dependent Schrödinger Equation in 2D & The Double Slit Experiment

 ## Description
 We simulate the time-dependent Schrödinger equation on a 2D grid using the Crank-Nicolson method.
 The simulation focuses on the double slit experiment, demonstrating wavefunction evolution and interference patterns.